Pokémon Diamond and Pearl: Reception

 Pokémon Diamond and Pearl garnered slightly higher ratings than FireRed and LeafGreen and Ruby and Sapphire.
 The highest score given was a 92 by UK Official Nintendo Magazine, while the lowest was a 67 by Game Revolution.
 Official Nintendo Magazine would later go on to rank the game 20th in a list of the greatest Nintendo games.
 Ryan Davis of GameSpot gave the games an 8.5/10, "Great", and called the games "the most well-rounded Pokémon games to date."
 IGN and GameZone also gave the games an 8.5/10.
 The UK Official Nintendo Magazine gave the games 92%, and GameSpy gave them a 4.5/5.
 The games received slightly lower reviews from ComputerAndVideoGames.com than Ruby and Sapphire had, but earned an "A−" grade from 1UP.com, an improvement from Ruby and Sapphires "B−".

 Most reviewers felt that though the gameplay and storyline had not changed much since the first games, Diamond and Pearl were still engaging.
-Ryan Davis of GameSpot said, "[I]t's a little surprising how well the formula holds up in Diamond and Pearl, which is a testament to the strong fundamentals of the series as well as the quality of the execution."
+Davis said, "[I]t's a little surprising how well the formula holds up in Diamond and Pearl, which is a testament to the strong fundamentals of the series as well as the quality of the execution."
 The games' Wi-Fi connectivity also earned largely positive reviews.
 1UP.com called the addition of wireless connectivity the games' "biggest improvements".
 GameSpot and GameSpy both listed the addition of online play as one of the positive points of the games and called the system "robust" and "probably the most significant new feature."
 ComputerAndVideoGames.com said of the Global Trade Center, "Suddenly, Pokémon feels properly alive for the first time since playgrounds were abuzz with monsters in the late '90s – and you'll instantly forgive Game Freak their technical stubbornness the first time you switch on your DS and find the level 100 Munchlax you craved is on your cart."

 The graphics generally received positive reviews.
 GameSpot praised the blend of 2D and 3D graphics, and GameZone said that the graphics were "better than what I had originally imagined" and that "a Pokemon title hasn't ever looked this good on a handheld."
 GameSpy felt that the graphics, though simple, made the game "a pleasure to explore".
 ComputerAndVideoGames.com, however, said that "the so-called '3D' isn't up to much: it's just a viewpoint shuffle, with DS's gutsy engine taking a nice long nap between the odd hypnotic windfarm or fog effect."
 The audio was not so well-received: IGN felt that the cries made by the Pokémon "still screech with the flair of the original Game Boy" and that the music, while "more advanced", was "not much beyond [Game Boy Advance] quality".
 GameZone also felt that the sounds had not been updated, saying "This [the audio] is the only area that hasn't taken one step forward.
 It remains stagnant and doesn't show any progression over the GBA titles".
 GameSpot cited the games' "recycled" sounds as one of the negative points.